sameernasir101/simple_calculator/README.md

 A Simple calculator app made by using Python (back-end) and Tkinter (front-end).
 It can perform various calculations.

 More Options for Calculating will be added soon.

+I could not upload the .exe file to repository as it's size was huge.

 -----------------------------------------------------------------------------------------------------------------

 To Run The Program:

-    Just Double Click on the "calculator.exe".
+    Just Double Click on the "calculator.pyw".

 -----------------------------------------------------------------------------------------------------------------